 If you make Thai friends while on a trip or living in Thailand, eventually one of them will tell you “Su su” (or “Suu suu”).
-When I first heard the term, I hadn’t the foggiest idea what it meant until my closest Thai friend told me it comes from the Thai word สู้, which means “to fight”.
+When I first moved to Thailand and heard the term, I didn’t have the foggiest idea what it meant until my closest Thai friend told me it comes from the Thai word สู้, which means “to fight”.

-When a Thai tells you “su su”, often with fist raised in the air or the “V for Victory” sign, they’re saying “Don’t give up.
-Fight” and encouraging you to keep going.
+When a Thai tells you “su su”, often with fist raised in the air or the “V for Victory” sign, they’re saying “Don’t give up!
+Fight!”.
+And then encouraging you to keep going.

-Thai friends tell me it’s used a lot in Thai universities when their team is competing against another university.
-It was also used at my last job in Thailand, an international company where something in the office was always not working.
-The Thai employees seemed to use it as a daily mantra just to help them get through the day.
+It was also used at my last job in Thailand — at an international company where, almost every day, something in the office was broken down or not working correctly.
+There, the Thai employees seemed to use it as a daily mantra just to help them get through the day.